llaume974/Option-hedging-systematic-strategie/README.md

 ## 1. Introduction

 Financial decisions hinge on the distribution of returns.
-Non-parametric kernel density estimators (KDE) are flexible but depend critically on the *bandwidth* \(h\).
-We study several data-driven criteria for \(h\), then leverage these densities to:
+Non-parametric kernel density estimators (KDE) are flexible but depend critically on the *bandwidth* $h$.
+We study several data-driven criteria for $h$, then leverage these densities to:
 - Forecast option returns and risk (e.g., VaR on options), and
 - Build systematic strategies using density-derived statistics (expected returns, distributional signals).